IBM-Cloud/capital-weather/README.md

-weather-demo - a Bluemix demo using a weather service
+capital-weather - a Bluemix demo using a weather service
 ================================================================================